konveyor/operator/README.md

   rwx_storage_class: "nfs"
 ```

+## Development

+See [development.md](docs/development.md) for details in how to contribute to Tackle operator.

 ## Tackle Documentation

 See the [Konveyor Tackle Documentation](https://tackle-docs.konveyor.io/) for detailed installation instructions as well as how to use Tackle.